VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 VW offers various CB algorithms.
 For more details, please refer to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms" target="_blank">Github wiki</a>.

-Having said that, we have tried to summarize as much as we can in this tutorial with the intention that you will learn a quite a bit about CB in general and working with CB algorithms in VW.
+Having said that, we have tried to summarize as much as we can in this tutorial with the intention that you learn a quite a bit about CB in general and working with CB algorithms in VW.

 ## VW CB functionalities

-In this section we will go over different CB functionalities offered by VW, understand how to format data and understand the results.
+In this section we go over different CB functionalities offered by VW, understand how to format data and understand the results.

 ### Specifying CB approach